Vaginal Hysterectomy, Uterosacral Ligament Suspension, Anterior Repair, and Perineorrhaphy

-You have a little ways to go.
+We have a little ways to go.
 Just continue to stay in.
 So hopefully - let me know if you start seeing the utero-ovarians.
 I don't see the utero-ovarians.
 She's got a long cervix.

-Which is very normal with prolapse.
+Which is very normal in a prolapse.